BO: August Purdue basketball visits, Kendrick Gilbert and more

 We now welcome our new title sponsor, an Indianapolis construction management company since 1968 with proud Purdue graduates that specialize in changing the way customers think about construction.

-In this week's edition, intel on the recruitment of four-star Kendrick Gilbert, Purdue basketball recruiting and more.
+In this week's edition, intel on the recruitment of five-star Xavier Booker, four-star Kendrick Gilbert, Flory Bidunga and more.

 If you're a member of our site, click here to read this week's BO.